-Anne-Marie Kennedy, 38, is an assistant Headteacher at St Ignatius College, a Jesuit school in Enfield.
+Anne-Marie and Andrew Kennedy, are a couple from Enfield and both teachers at Jesuit schools.
+Anne-Marie is assistant Headteacher at St Ignatius College.
 She lists that one of her motivations in running the marathon is ‘to be a role model to the students so that they too can put their faith into action and be men and women for others.’
-To support Anne-Marie’s efforts, please visit her fundraising page.
+Andrew is deputy headmaster at St John’s Beaumont.
+To support their efforts, please visit their fundraising page.

 Christopher Lane, 62, is a school teacher in Bournemouth and is part of the Corpus Christi Parish in Boscombe.
 To support Chris’ efforts, please visit his fundraising page.